fygar256/general-assembler-axx/README.md

 git clone https://github.com/fygar256/general-assembler-axx.git
 cd general-assembler-axx
 chmod +x axx.py
-sudo mv axx.py /usr/bin/axx
+sudo cp axx.py /usr/bin/axx

 # execution(assemble)
 axx patternfile.axx [source.s] [-o outfile.bin] [-e expfile.tsv] [-i impfile.tsv]
 ```

+patternfile.axx --- pattern file
+source.s --- assembly source
+outfile.bin --- raw binary output file
+expfile.tsv --- section and label information export file
+impfile.tsv --- section and label information import file

-## Explanation of pattern files
+## Explanation of pattern file

-Pattern files are processor description files that can define any instruction set.
-They are user-defined to correspond to individual processors.
-They are a kind of meta-language for machine code and assembly language.
+Pattern files are processor description files that are user-defined to correspond to individual processors.
+It is a kind of meta-language for machine code and assembly language.

+If you find it difficult to define a pattern file, you can pass only the minimum number of operands to the expression evaluation and write it as a string literal.

-The pattern data in a pattern file is arranged as follows:
+Pattern data in a pattern file is arranged as follows.

 ```
 instruction :: error_patterns :: binary_list